brunomaga/brunomaga.github.io/_posts/2024-08-30-GPTlite-sequence-parallelism.md

 2. pipeline parallelism requires the same `(B/P, E)` input per processor, but processes each mini-batch as a pipeline of iterative micro-batches with gradient accumulation, leading to a memory requirement of `(B/P/Q, E)` per iteration, where `Q` is micro-batch size;
 3. model parallelism splits the embeddings/features across processors, requiring a local storage of shape  `(B, E/P)`.

 However, many model inputs and activations include an extra dimension that represents an (un)ordered sequence of tokens.
 Few examples are temporal datasets with a shape  `(B, T, E)`, and attention mechanisms with an attention matrix of shape  `(B, T, T)`.
 In these scenarios, we can explore parallelism on the sequence/time dimension `T`.
 Following the same notation as above, sequence parallelism requires a local storage of `(B, T/P, E)` per process.
 With that in mind, in this post, we will implement two existing techniques for sequence parallelism: Ulysses and Ring Attention.
 Our use case will be a model composed of a sequence of [GPTlite blocks]({{ site.baseurl }}{% post_url  2023-02-28-GPTlite %}), where each block is multi-head attention (MHA) module followed by a feed-forward network (FFN), with some normalization and skip connections.

-## Context Parallelism

-Context parallelism is a parallelism scheme over the sequence dimension, and is best described [in this NVIDIA post](https://docs.nvidia.com/megatron-core/developer-guide/latest/api-guide/context_parallel.html) as:

-> Context Parallelism (“CP”) is a parallelization scheme on the dimension of sequence length.
-Unlike prior SP (sequence parallelism) which only splits the sequence of Dropout and LayerNorm activations, CP partitions the network inputs and all activations along sequence dimension.
-With CP, all modules except attention (e.g., Linear, LayerNorm, etc.) can work as usual without any changes, because they do not have inter-token operations.
+We will focus on the training and inference prefill steps - note that sequence parallelism for the inference decode step is a completely different algorithm that shards the KV cache, instead of the input tokens and the full KV tensors.

+## Data loader setup

-In practice, parallelism on the sequence dimension works out-of-the-box on most layers for any input shaped  `(B, T/P, E)`.
-To implement Context Parallelism, all you only need is to a `DataLoader` and `DistributedSampler` that allocate chunks of sequences (instead of full sequences) to the data loading worker.
+To implement Sequence Parallelism, we first have to adapt our data loader to load data at the token level, in a way that matches our hybrid data- and sequence parallelism setup.
+All we need to do is to configure a `DataLoader` and `DistributedSampler` that allocate chunks of sequences (instead of full sequences) to the data loader worker.

 {: style="text-align:center; font-size: small;"}
 <img width="100%" height="100%" src="/assets/GPTlite-distributed/SPDistributedSampler.png"/>

 {: style="text-align:center; font-size: small;"}
-An example of data parallelism (DP) and context parallelism (CP) on 4 processes/GPUs (color-coded) and a dataset of 8 samples.
+An example of data loading for hybrid parallelism (DP) and sequence parallelism (SP) on 4 processes/GPUs (color-coded), on a dataset of 8 samples.
 First row: all 4 processes run on a distributed data parallelism execution.
-2nd row: creating a custom `DistributedSampler` that yields chunks of sequences allows for a hybrid data- and context- parallelism execution of 2 groups of 2 context-parallel processes.
-Third row: no data-parallelism, all 4 processes execute context-parallelism of the same sample.
+2nd row: creating a custom `DistributedSampler` that yields chunks of sequences allows for a hybrid data- and sequence- parallelism execution of 2 groups of 2 sequence-parallel processes.
+Third row: no data-parallelism, all 4 processes execute sequence-parallelism of the same sample.

+## Sequence parallelism leads to distributed attention

-During training, the model runtime scales perfectly with the context parallelism degree.
-However, when it comes to the attention layer:
+During training, the model runtime scales perfectly with the sequence parallelism degree, except for the attention layer.
+This is due to the fact that, to reduce activation memory footprint, each GPU only stores a sub set of the KV elements.

-> As for attention, the Q (query) of each token needs to compute with the KV (key and value) of all tokens in the same sequence.
-Hence, CP requires additional all-gather across GPUs to collect the full sequence of KV.
-Correspondingly, reduce-scatter should be applied to the activation gradients of KV in backward propagation.
-To reduce activation memory footprint, each GPU only stores the KV of a sequence chunk in forward and gathers KV again in backward.

 In practice, to compute the attention module, one process needs its subset/chunk of queries, but **needs the keys and values of the full sequence**.
 The rationale is the following: take the attention head computation $$softmax \left(QK^T \right)V$$, where all tensors are shaped `B, T, E`.
-If each process holds a subset of rows in $$Q$$ as $$Q_p$$ with shape `B, T/P, E`, then the dot-product $$Q_p K^T$$ will have shape `B, T/P, T`.
-Because we are holding a full row of the dot-product, we can apply the $$softmax$$ without any changes and get an attention matrix also of shape `B, T/P, T`.
-When multiplied by $$V$$, this results in the attention output for that process shape `B, T/P, E`.
+If each process holds a subset of rows of $$Q$$ as $$Q_p$$ with shape `B, T/P, E`, it needs to access all elements of  $$K^T$$ and $$V$$ to be able to perform the dot-product $$Q_p K^T$$, the row-wise $$softmax$$, and the dot-product by $$V$$, resulting in the attention output per process of shape `B, T/P, E`:

 {: style="text-align:center; font-size: small;"}
 <img width="90%" height="90%" src="/assets/GPTlite-distributed/context_parallelism.png"/>

-Requiring the full key and value tensors has two main drawbacks: an additional `all_gather` step to collect the full K and V, and the memory overhead to store those two tensors in full form.
-This is not ideal, therefore, in the following methods, we will look into how to parallelise the attention layer as well.
+Therefore, sequence parallelism requires some communication to make the relevant KV elements accessible across all GPUs.
+With that in mind, in the following sections we will look into two alternative algorithms for sequence parallelism.

 ## Ulysses sequence parallelism